Vladimir9812/4-in-row/README.md

+# Four in row game
-The project was implemented in native js.
-It is a four in row game
+This project was implemented by using native js

+You can see this game in https://vladimir9812.github.io/4-in-row/
 ![](/read.png)